OlivierLD/raspberry-coffee/RESTNavServer/README.md

 > I was not able to find a way to do this in JavaScript (JavaScript in the browser, hey, some `nodejs` library do it, but they run on a server side - aka dark side).
 > That's where the `RESTImageProcessor` comes in.
 This is the one transforming the images (faxes) into what's expected.
 >
-> Again, all this runs _fine_ on a Raspberry PI Zero.
+> Again, all this runs _fine_ on a Raspberry Pi Zero.

 ![GRIB Rendering](./docimg/screenshot.09.png)
 Faxes and GRIB, together